rowett/primedigitsum-cuda/README.md

 When a candidate passes all base checks and primality testing, it claims any newly validated ds(n) records via a compare-exchange loop on `global_minbase`, then continues checking higher bases to potentially claim additional consecutive records from the same candidate.

 > `global_minbase` holds a **base**, not an n.
 The convention throughout is base = n + 1, which is why records are logged as `claim_base - 1`.

+Ordering matters for correctness, not just tidiness: ds(n) is defined as the *smallest* prime with the property, so survivors are sorted within each payload and payloads are processed strictly FIFO by a single worker.
+Dispatches that produce no candidates still queue an empty payload, which keeps the heartbeat advancing through the long barren stretches at high minbase.

+---

+## Robustness

+Failure modes that produce wrong answers silently are treated as more dangerous than crashes, since a record search that quietly skips a range is unrecoverable and undetectable.

+- **Result-buffer overflow is fatal, not truncating.** If the GPU emits more than `MAX_GPU_RESULTS`, the run aborts naming the sub-block rather than clamping and reporting success on a range it never fully examined.
+- **`cudaGetLastError()` after every launch.** A failed launch would otherwise leave the count at its memset zero, queue no payload, and let the dispatch loop advance as though the range simply held no candidates — then checkpoint it as done.
+- **Range validation against 64-bit wrap.** `end_block × subblock_size` is bounded by `UINT64_MAX − stride` before the loop starts, which is what lets the inner walk use a bare `candidate += stride` with no wrap test on the hot path.
+- **Strict argument parsing.** An unchecked `strtoull` turns a typo into a silent zero, and a zero `subblock_size` makes the whole campaign a no-op that still reports success.
+- **Deterministic Miller-Rabin.** Witnesses 2 through 37 are deterministic to ~3.19e24, well past 2⁶⁴ — there is no probabilistic gap anywhere in the searched range.

+### Verification

+The kernel's arithmetic has been differentially tested against naive digit sums: 600k values across the five power-of-two SWAR decompositions, 122k values × 11 bases across the radix-chunk paths including every `uint32_t` narrowing, and 1.08 billion candidates through the real `MIN_BASE=32` kernel at live search depth.
+A cold-start run reproduced ds(1) through ds(31) from zero, and ds(1) through ds(21) have been confirmed minimal by exhaustive brute force.

 ---